 - 1. Hours Required and General/College Requirements: A minimum of 120 semester hours, of which 42 must be advanced, and fulfillment of degree requirements for the Bachelor of Science degree. - 2.
 Major Requirements: Completion of a minimum of 39 hours from Child Development of which 30 must be advanced.
-Students should complete 3000D-level courses before enrolling in 4000-level courses.

-- 3. Minor Requirements: A minor requires at least 18 hours in a given subject, including 6 hours of advanced work.
+18 hours of Elective Requirements and 21 hours of Preferred Electives are strongly recommended, but not required.
+Students should complete 3000-level courses before enrolling in 4000-level courses. - 3.
+Minor Requirements: A minor requires at least 18 hours in a given subject, including 6 hours of advanced work.
 Specific course sequences for a minor are determined by the department offering the minor.
-A minor is not required but is an option.
-Students also have the option of pursuing one of two focused tracks described in the electives below. - 4.
-Electives: One of two focused tracks for electives are recommended: - 1.
-Business Management focus is for individuals who intend to seek child care management positions.
-(See below). - 2.
-Practitioner focus is for individuals who prefer working directly with children and families.
-This results in a Certificate in Alternative Dispute Resolution. - 5.
+A minor is not required but is an option. - 4.
 Requirements: All students entering the Child Development program must have a cumulative Grade Point Average of at least 2.0 and be in good academic standing.
 Must clear criminal background check.